Myaree

 Educational achievement in Myaree places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 27.6% currently enrolled in formal education: 9.1% in primary, 8.3% in secondary, and 5.3% in tertiary education.
+Engagement in education is high, with 27.6% of residents enrolled in a course of study.
+This is comprised of 9.1% in primary school, 8.3% in secondary school, and 5.3% in tertiary programs.

 Frequently Asked Questions - Education